 Kenya can legally issue four types of rulings within the scope of the transparency framework.

-In practice, Kenya did not issue any type of rulings within the scope of the transparency framework.
+In practice, Kenya issue no rulings within the scope of the transparency framework.

 As no exchanges were required to take place, no peer input was received in respect of the exchanges of information on rulings received from Kenya.